 The webpage title, meta description, and headings represent only a small fraction of the page elements.
 However, it is probably best to keep your website as far aside from the grey area of duplicate content as feasible.
-It's also a great way for search results to see the significance in your meta descriptions.
+It's also a great way for search results to see the significance of your meta descriptions.

 The Trailing Slash, WWW, and HTTP

 To quickly check for such issues, take a segment of distinctive text from your most valued landing pages, place it in quotations, and search Google for it.
 Google will then look for that precise text string.
-When more than one page appears in the search rankings, you will need to examine why this is actually occurring.
+When more than one page appears in the search rankings, you will need to examine why this is occurring.